WHO WE ARE

 - Flooding Downstream: the Docklands, Blackrock and Mahon are not considered in any depth as part of the proposal, making them more susceptible to flooding in the future.

-- Increased Flow: The proposed works will turn the North Channel of the Lee into a culvert, which will increase the risk of flooding on the North Mall, a place which has never flooded before.
+- Increased Flow: The proposed works will turn the North Channel of the Lee into an open drainage channel, which will increase the risk of flooding on the North Mall, a place which has never flooded before.

 - Potential Disaster: River containment is a flawed system that has been abandoned as a flood defence measure in many countries as it is expensive, difficult to achieve and can increase water levels in times of flood, putting cities at even more risk.
 The scheme relies on rarely used mechanical systems such as water pumps and drain valves, that could fail with catastrophic results.